Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Linearization of around

 Substituting $v^{(a)}$ into the equation for \eqref{eq:CMdnlsSelfdualform}, we have

 and differentiating with respect to $a$ at $a=0$, we obtain

-Other identities in \eqref{eq:generalizedKernel} are obtained by a similar process to each symmetry.
+Other identities in \eqref{eq:generalizedKernel} are obtained by a process similar to that of each symmetry.
 (To derive the identity \eqref{eq:generalizedKernel} for the pseudo-conformal symmetry, one may use the continuous version \eqref{eq:pseudo-conf-conti}.)

-We remark that $iQ$, $\Lambda Q$, $Q_{x}$ belong to the $L^{2}$-kernel.
-However, $ixQ$, $ix^{2}Q$ lacks decay, and they are not in $L^{2}$.
+We note that $iQ$, $\Lambda Q$, $Q_{x}$ belong to the $L^{2}$-kernel.
+However, $ixQ$, $ix^{2}Q$ lack decay and are not found in $L^{2}$.
 We understand from \eqref{eq:generalizedKernel} that they are merely formal generalized kernel elements.
-Similarly, on the way, we will continuously encounter technical issues due to the slow decay of $Q$.
+Similarly, on the way, we will continue to encounter technical issues due to the slow decay of $Q$.
 A more detailed explanation of these issues will be provided at the end of this section.

 In order to rigorously state the kernel of $\mathcal{L}_{Q}$ and $L_{Q}$, let us first discuss a function space where we will obtain the kernel element.
 We will work with the \textit{adapted function spaces} $\dot{\mathcal{H}}^{1}$ and $\dot{\mathcal{H}}^{2}$ with the following norms;